Chromatic Aberrations does not remove all distortions

 To compare I have examples of the same RAW-file processed in Lightroom with and without CA-correction enabled.From DT, only exposure adjusted:

-#2 Updated by François Guerraz over 6 years ago
+#2 Updated by François Guerraz about 7 years ago

 DT is usually good at removing CA, but it seems to have a problem with some lenses like those that have apochromatic elements.
 Which is sort of understandable because they probably have non-standard kind of CA, but which is annoying because we end-up, post-processing, with images with more CA left!